RaulPPelaez/UAMMD/README.md

 **Integrators**

-An Integrator is an entity that has the ability of taking the simulation state to the next next time step.
+An Integrator is an abstract entity that has the ability of taking the simulation state to the next next time step.
 In order to do so it can hold any number of Interactors and use them to compute the forces, energies... at any time.
 For example, the VerletNVT module updates the positions and velocities of particles according to the interactors it holds to ensure that the temperature is conserved each time the simulation time is updated.